A Trinity of Annunciations

 "The Annunciation," circa 1644, by Philippe de Champaigne.
 Oil on oak; 27 1/4 inches by 27 3/4 inches.
 The Metropolitan Museum of Art, New York City.
 (Public Domain)

 The prevalence of the Annunciation in medieval and Renaissance art continued into the 17th-century Baroque period.
-The Flemish-born French artist Philippe de Champagine (1602–74) reportedly painted 17 versions of the scene, more than any other subject.
+The Flemish-born French artist Philippe de Champaigne (1602–74) reportedly painted 17 versions of the scene, more than any other subject.
 The Metropolitan Museum of Art has a jewel-like example from the middle of the series, around 1644.
-This small oil on oak painting was originally made for one of Champaigne’s royal patrons, Queen Anne of Austria.
+This small oil-on-oak painting was originally made for one of Champaigne’s royal patrons, Queen Anne of Austria.
 Later, the painting had other prominent owners, but had been last known to scholars from an 1812 engraving.
-At that time, it was in a private collection in Saint Petersburg.
+At that time, it was in a private collection in Saint Petersburg, Russia.
 It resurfaced in 2003 and was acquired by The Met the following year.

-Champaigne’s work disdained the decorative in favor of the severe; he even employed a somewhat “icy palette.”
-This was due to the influence of Jansenism, a Roman Catholic Counter-Reformation movement characterized by asceticism, to which he was first drawn to in the 1640s.
-In the latter years of his life, Champaigne withdrew from court and only painted family, friends, including leading Jansenists, and religious pictures.
+Champaigne’s work disdained the decorative in favor of the severe; he even employed a somewhat “icy palette” (cool color tones).
+This was due to the influence of Jansenism, a Roman Catholic Counter-Reformation movement characterized by asceticism, to which he was first drawn in the 1640s.
+In the latter years of his life, Champaigne withdrew from court and painted only religious pictures or family, friends, including leading Jansenists.

 The Met’s “The Annunciation” was commissioned for the private chapel at the Palais Royal of Anne, by then the widow of Louis XIII and mother of Louis XIV, for whom she was regent.
 In addition, Champaigne created several other works for the space (which was dismantled in 1752), along with other leading artists.
 The theme of the room’s paintings was scenes from the life of the Virgin, a fitting subject for Queen Anne as mother of the future king.
 The face of Mary in “The Annunciation” may have been modeled on a member of Champaigne’s family.
 Champaigne’s early Annunciation pictures have an exuberance, while his late versions are severe; this one exudes calm.